khanasif786/GSoC_Prework_Status_2024/README.md

 work in progress -

-convert the errors into roll and pitch commands to put gimbal inthe centre
+- convert the errors into roll and pitch commands to put gimbal inthe centre
+- moving the gimbal always towards the detected face video [here](https://youtu.be/tM6IkCjgkvE)